davidkellis/arborist/README.md

   digit
     = "0".."9"

-  # The `syntactic_rule_skip` rule is special, in that Syntactic rules (rules named with an uppercase first letter)
+  // The `skip` rule is special, in that Syntactic rules (rules named with an uppercase first letter) will skip/ignore any number of
-  # will skip/ignore any space characters, defined by the syntactic_rule_skip rule, leading or trailing the terms that
+  // matches of the `skip` rule occurring immediately prior to or immediately following any of the terms that make up the rule body.
-  # make up the rule body
+  // In other words, the rule `Foo = "bar" "baz"` would match on the string "  \n\tbar      \t\t\n\n    baz \t\n "", and the
-  syntactic_rule_skip
+  // whitespace in between the terms would be ignored. skip
     = "\u0000".." "
 }
 ```